 The Gas Departments' proportionate shares are based on the proportionate amount of gas system utility customers and usage for each of the municipalities.
-The proportionate shares as of and for the year ended June 30, 2016 are 40.00% for Hildale City and 60.00% for Colorado City, which is a change from the prior year percentages of 45.23% and 54.77%, respectively.
-This change results in an allocation percentage adjustment as shown on the schedule of revenues, expenses and changes in net position-proportionate shares.
-The following supplementary schedules include a schedule of net position and schedule of revenues, expenses and changes in net position presenting the proportionate shares of Hildale City and Colorado City.
+The proportionate shares as of and for the year ended June 30, 2018 are 40.00% for Hildale City and 60.00% for Colorado City, respectively, which is the same as the prior fiscal year.
+Any such change results in an allocation percentage adjustment and is shown on the schedule of revenues, expenses and changes in net position-proportionate shares, if applicable.
+The following supplementary schedules include a schedule of net position and schedule of revenues, expenses and changes in net proportionate shares of Hildale City and Colorado City.

-HILDALE/COLORADO CITY GAS DEPARTMENTS Schedule of Net Position-Proportionate Shares June 30, 2016
+HILDALE/COLORADO CITY GAS DEPARTMENTS Schedule of Net Position-Proportionate Shares June 30, 2018